jakeyjake88/RemindMe/DesignDocument.md

 * May want creators to have the ability to prioritize certain tasks

 * May want to allow for email reminders for tasks

+* The daily tasks page, for sake of length, will only be able to hold 10 tasks per page.

+* The all tasks page will only be able to hold 15 tasks per page.

+* Creator and users should be able to select a RemindMe button for each task, giving them an SMS reminder shortly before the task is due.

 <h1> 5.
 Architecture Overview </h1>